DoubleO31/312_Project2/README.md

 # 312_Project2

-Run main to start the game
+Run Main.hs and type main in terminal to start playing slot machine.